Eight Tips for Feeling More Energetic

 Posted November 9, 2009 | Reviewed by Ekua Hagan

-Feeling energetic is a key to feeling happy.
+Feeling energetic is a key to happiness.
 Studies show that when you feel energetic, you feel much better about yourself.
 On the other hand, when you feel exhausted, tasks that would ordinarily make you happy—like putting up holiday decorations—make you feel overwhelmed and blue.

 When my energy feels at a low ebb, I try one of these techniques (well, first I drink something with caffeine in it, but if I feel like I need to take further steps, I try these strategies):

-1. Exercise—even a quick ten-minute walk will increase your energy and boost your mood.
+1. Exercise—even a quick 10-minute walk will increase your energy and boost your mood.
 This really works!
 Try it!

 2. Listen to lively music.

 3. Get enough sleep.
 If the alarm blasts you out of a sound sleep every morning, you’re not getting enough—and it matters.
 (Here are some tips for getting good sleep.)

 4. For some people, taking a 10-30 minute nap is a big help.
 I can’t nap, myself, but my father has been known to take three naps in one day.

 5. Act energetic.
 Research shows that when people move faster, their metabolism speeds up.
 Also, because the way we act influences the way we feel (to an almost uncanny degree), by acting energetic you'll make you feel more energetic.

 6. Talk to friends.
 I’ve noticed that if I’m feeling low, and then run into a friend on the street, I walk away feeling much more energetic.
 Reach out if you need a boost.
 This is true for introverts and extroverts alike.

 7. Get something done.
 Crossing a nagging chore off your to-do list provides a big rush of energy.
 For a huge surge, clean out a closet.
 You’ll be amazed at how great you feel afterward.